vbharadwaj-bk/vbharadwaj-bk.github.io/content/posts/python_extension.md

 pointer inputs, so it's useful to know how to extract them from the Python buffers.

+!!! tip "Tip: Move Extension Files to a Separate Folder"
+    If you want to keep your codebase clean, try moving the `.cpp` extension files to a subfolder of your main directory.
+If `my_extension.cpp` is located in folder `cpp_ext` relative to the current directory, the line `import cpp_ext.my_extension` will allow you to use the extension correctly.

 ### Mutating and Returning Data from C++
 We can also mutate data in Python buffers directly.
 Suppose we want to add to add 3 to all elements of a